shikhar3295/adam2392.github.io/content/blog/coding/setting-up-virtualenv.md

     virtualenv './venv/'

-inside your project directory.
+inside your project directory. or

+    mkvirtualenv -p python3

+or

+    virtualenv -p python3

-You can also run 'mkvirtualenv -p python3', or 'virtualenv -p python3' to make the virtual environment with a specific python installation (e.g. 2.7, or 3.4).
+to make the virtual environment with a specific python installation (e.g. 2.7, or 3.4).
+With python3.6 and most of the recent versions, the virtualenvironment is built in, so you can just run

+    python3 -m venv <name_of_venv>

+which is great because it handles it for you.

 ## 2. Delete a Virtualenv